 The right mindset

 Let’s face it: Most ideas that are put in front of senior leaders get rejected.
-That doesn’t always mean that the ideas were bad – just that the leaders were not convinced.
+That doesn’t always mean that the ideas were bad, just that the leaders were not convinced that they are worth the effort.
 Unfortunately, many presenters don’t recognise this simple truth.
 They complain that the leaders didn’t understand the brilliant idea and its implications.
 As you can imagine, this mindset isn’t very helpful.

 6 key tips for presenting to senior management